void-linux/void-packages/Manual.md

 dependencies to the root directory, and only checks if a binary package is available in repositories.

+- `nodejs` For apps made in Node.js that get built with npm or yarn (including Electron.js apps).

 - `R-cran` For packages that are available on The Comprehensive R Archive Network (CRAN).
 The build style requires the `pkgname` to start with `R-cran-` and any dashes (`-`) in the CRAN-given version to be replaced